News & Media

 How cobotics give cleaning teams a boost in your university

-08 August 2024 Category: Schools, Academies and Trusts
+08 August 2024 Category: Colleges and Universities

 Innovation is at the heart of cleaning.
 Long gone are the days where a domestic cleaning service would turn up to a site armed with lemon juice and a toothbrush.
 Technology progresses, and it is our job to progress with it – because any new opportunity to create cleaner, more hygienic and safer learning environments will lead to better learning outcomes.